Practical information for EU students

 When should I arrive in Wageningen?

-It is important to arrive on time in Wageningen.
-We advise you to arrive a few days before the start of the AID if you are planning to join.
-AID starts 16 August.
-This will give you time to arrange things such as registering at the Municipality and opening a bank account.
+It is important to arrive in Wageningen on time.
+If you plan to join the introduction days starting on 15 August, we advise you to arrive a few days beforehand.
+This will give you time to complete tasks such as registering with the municipality and opening a bank account.

 After Arrival (Important!)